Fees & Insurance

 Payment & Billing

-Health Savings Accounts (HSA) and Flexible Spending Accounts (FSA) are also commonly accepted depending on your provider.
+Sessions may be paid using major credit or debit cards.
+Health Savings Accounts (HSA) and Flexible Spending Accounts (FSA) are often accepted, depending on your provider.

-We participate in automatic billing, and a credit or debit card is required to be kept on file as a convenient method of payment.
-Your card will be charged at the time of service.
+A credit or debit card is required to be kept on file and will be charged at the time of service.
+All payments are processed securely through Stripe via Sessions Health, my practice management system.

 Cancellation Policy